nimterop/nimterop/README.md

 Most of the functionality is contained within the `toast` binary that is built when nimterop is installed and can be used standalone similar to how c2nim can be used today.
 In addition, nimterop also offers an API to pull in the generated Nim content directly into an application.

-The nimterop feature set is still limited when compared with c2nim.
-Supported language constructs include:
+The nimterop feature set is still limited to C but is expanding rapidly.
+C++ support will be added once most popular C libraries can be wrapped seamlessly.
-- `#define NAME VALUE` where `VALUE` is a number (int, float, hex)
-- `struct X`, `typedef struct`, `enum X`, `typedef enum`, `union X`, `typedef union`
-- Functions with primitive types, structs, enums, unions and typedef structs/enums/unions as params and return values
-- Pointers to data types

 Given the simplicity and success of this approach so far, it seems feasible to continue on for more complex code.
 The goal is to make interop seamless so nimterop will focus on wrapping headers and not the outright conversion of C/C++ implementation.

-C++ constructs such as classes and templats are still TBD depending on the results of the C interop.

 __Installation__